DustinBrett/daedalOS/README.md

   - Possibly: zIndex, focus, selected
 - Windows
   - Size opening/positioning logic
-    - 1. In apps set a width and height that looks best
+    - In apps set a width and height that looks best
-    - 2. When loading the app, try and use those values
+    - When loading the app, try and use those values
-    - 3. If there is not enough viewport for a dimension with padding, then shrink by the difference
+    - If there is not enough viewport for a dimension with padding, then shrink by the difference
+  - x/y is in wrong spot on reload
   - Animate min/max with framer (scale transition smooth), min/max from taskbar entry (useCycle)
   - Open/close scaling from the x/y of the icon that opened it
   - Closing 3rd window didn't shift focus/foreground properly (base on stack?)
   - 2x1 px border needs adjusting
-  - Close animation is not working
-  - Disable resizing by top handle on mobile
 - Quality
   - next-optimized-images
     - https://web.dev/image-aspect-ratio/?utm_source=lighthouse&utm_medium=devtools